Assyro AI

 Practical EvaluationsSkill demonstrationDuring or shortly after trainingCompetency checklists, supervisor sign-off

-On-the-Job ObservationReal-world application30-90 days post-trainingAudit findings, error rates, supervisor assessments
+On-the-Job ObservationReal-world applicationAt a site-defined interval appropriate to task riskAudit findings, error rates, supervisor assessments

 Performance MetricsProcess outcomesOngoing monitoringDeviation rates, batch review cycle time, right-first-time rates